FAIR USE DISCLAIMER:

 The 'Series Bible' section of this site was originally created as a writing classroom project for my 'Learn to Write Fiction' class.
 It now acts solely as my personal, visual outline of my book series.
-It will be publicly available to view for a limitedamount of time until publishing day.
-Images and other media used that are not public domain are for educational purposes only!!!
+It will be publicly available to view for a limited amount of time until publishing day, and is only viewable for online role-playing purposes.
+Images and other media used that are not public domain are for personal and ducational purposes only!!!

 Copyright Disclaimer under section 107 of the Copyright Act 1976 states that allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education, and research.